-If you’ve noticed that one or more teeth are worn as well as being loose, then it’s likely that you have TMJ or a bad bite to blame in full or in part for your loose teeth.
+If you’ve noticed that one or more teeth look worn as well as being loose, then it’s likely that you have TMJ or a bad bite to blame in full or in part for your loose teeth.

 If your bite is putting excessive force on one or more teeth, it can damage the supporting bone, making the teeth loose.

 To correct loose teeth in this case, we have to fix your entire bite.
 We may stabilize one or more teeth with splinting, but we’ll also do bite measurements and recommend treatments that address the imbalanced bite, which may include a bite splint and/or restorations to build up worn teeth.